Last summer, China unveiled a plan to become the world leader in artificial intelligence, aiming to create a $150 billion industry by 2030.

 Knowledge of and connections with effective altruism

 With everything listed above, we’re not only looking for people who understand these topics, but also people who combine this with an effective altruism approach to doing good.
 This means trying to help all people equally (cosmopolitanism), trying to identify the most effective ways to help, aiming to have well-calibrated judgements and justifying them with evidence and reason.
-We find these attitudes are quite rare, especially in foreign policy, which is often focused on national interest and driven by gut judgements.
+We find these attitudes are quite rare, especially in foreign policy, which is often focused on national interest.

 Similarly, it’s important for people to have connections and trust with the existing effective altruism community, so you can inform them about China and help coordinate their efforts.
 Even if you have a great deal of knowledge of China already, and while we want anyone involved who is committed to our ideas, if you can’t speak the language of effective altruism, then it’s difficult for the organisations to use your assessments of Chinese issues.